containers/automation_images/import_images/README.md

          GAC_FILEPATH=/dev/null \
          AWS_SHARED_CREDENTIALS_FILE=/path/to/.aws/credentials
    ```
-1. Run `make import_images`
+1. Run `make import_images` (or `make --jobs=4 import_images` if you're brave).
 1. The following steps should all occur successfully for each imported image.
    1. Image is downloaded.
    1. Image checksum is downloaded.
    1. Image is verified against the checksum.
    1. Image is converted to `VHDX` format.
    1. The `VHDX` image is uploaded to the `packer-image-import` S3 bucket.
-   1. AWS `import-snapshot` process is started.
+   1. AWS `import-snapshot` process is started (uses AWS vmimport service)
    1. Progress of snapshot import is monitored until completion or failure.
    1. The imported snapshot is converted into an AMI
    1. Essential tags are added to the AMI
-   1. Full details about the AMI are printed
+   1. Details ascii-table about the new AMI is printed on success.
-1. Assuming all image imports were successful, a success message will be
+1. Assuming all image imports were successful, a final success message will be
    printed by `make` with instructions for updating the `Makefile`.
 1. *[HOST]* Update the `Makefile` as instructed, commit the
    changes and push to a PR.
 The automated image building process